hernanosaurus/portfolio.2025/README.md

 ## License

-Free to use as a template for your own portfolio.
-Just make it your own!
+Feel free to fork and use this as a template for your own portfolio!
+Just remember to give proper attribution — link back to this repository and don't pass off the design/code as your original work.
+Make it yours, but be cool about it 🤙

 ---